maksimTrs/AI-PRESET/README.md

 The stack includes all components needed for Retrieval-Augmented Generation (RAG):
 1. Use n8n to process documents from the `shared` directory
 2. Generate embeddings with Ollama's embedding model
-3. Store vectors in Qdrant
+3. Store vectors in PostgreSQL with pgvector extension
 4. Create workflows that retrieve relevant context and send to LLM

 ## Using Open WebUI